ron-rivest/MIT-6.S898-climate-change/schedule.md

 # Schedule for MIT 6.S898/12.S992 Climate Change Seminar, Fall 2019

 Classes are Tuesdays and Fridays, 1:00--2:30pm.
-  * Tuesday classes are in 4-231 and are restricted to students registered for credit or as a listener.
+  * Tuesday classes are in 4-231 and are restricted to the MIT community.
   * Friday classes are in 6-120 and are open to the MIT community.\
     Some of the Friday lectures will be videotaped and posted by the MIT ODL (Office of Digital Learning);
     here is a link to the collection of videos taken:\